mhaidarhanif/rewinds-legacy/README.md

 # Edit .env as you prefer
 ```

 > ⚠️ Make sure to setup the environment variables here, on Vercel, or on your preferred deployment target.
-Otherwise the app will break.
+Otherwise the app will break on production.
+That's why I already put some preset strings in the `.env.example` which you can copy directly.

 Important variables: